hjalal/gmod/README.md

 browseVignettes(package="gmod")

 There are currently several examples in the Vignettes for building decision trees and markov models.
 The example graudally become more complex.

+gmod is distributed under GPL-3 license.
+Both Decision Twigs and gmod are provided as-is and come with absolutely no warranty.